aimms/how-to/Articles/115/115-Securing-File-Access.rst

 Note that when the third optional argument is not filled in, the file copied gets the access rights of the folder it is put in.

-In the AIMMS PRO UI library, there are also helper functions to parse and build authorization strings, called ``DeconstructAuthorizationString`` and ``ConstructAuthorizationString`` respectively.
+In the AIMMS PRO UI Library, there are also helper functions to parse and build authorization strings, called ``DeconstructAuthorizationString`` and ``ConstructAuthorizationString`` respectively.
 These two functions are easy to use front-ends for the above atomic operations.